Pumpkin Cream Cold Brew

 SO, I decided it was time to recreate their popular fall drink, and boy-oh-boy am I glad I did.
 This pumpkin spice drink tastes exactly like their version but costs a fraction of the price and takes less than 5 minutes to make!

-What is pumpkin cream cold brew?
+What is pumpkin cold brew?

 What is a pumpkin cream cold foam?
 Glad you asked!
 It is an iced coffee that has a layer of cold brew topped with a pumpkin cold foam.
 The foam is made using a mixture of cream (or half and half), milk, pumpkin, and spices.
 Super simple to whip with a frother, or blender, giving you that silky smooth topping.
 Here’s a list of everything you need to get started: